 Potential Pitfalls to Homemade Food for Dogs

 Many pet owners have had great success cooking for their dogs at home.
 There’s ample opportunity for success, and there are also some pitfalls.
 The most common mistake even the most loving pet owners might make when switching from a commercial brand to a homemade diet is not consulting closely enough with their veterinarian.
+It is always best to vet-approved homemade dog food recipes.

 Sample Components of Homemade Food for Dogs